billyjbryant/PokeAlarmWiki/Getting-Started-Guide.md

 }
 ```

 Wew!
-I got tired of typing out the numbers, so I just substituted
+I got tired of typing out the names, so I just substituted
 in their ID numbers instead (and PA is A-OKAY with that).
 I could have
 also added in `"max_iv": 100` as well, but it is always better to leave
 out unnecessary parameters (not only is it faster, but it can help avoid